CoWinkKeyDinkInc/CoWinkKeyDinkInc.github.io/index.md

 ---
 # Welcome!

 This is the website of Patrick Rogers!! 😲😲 He has no idea what should be put on an index page, so somebody help him plz.

 He created a cool website called [thewebzone.net][2]!!

 [1]: assets/construction.gif
 [2]: https://thewebzone.net

+<a rel="me" class="hidden" href="https://mst.thewebzone.net/@patrick">Mastodon</a>